Car Accident Compensation Lawyers Cairns

 Generally, we provide an estimate of the fees and costs that we anticipate our clients will likely incur in respect of the claim.
 This will be issued once we have received a response from the CTP Insurer outlining whether they accept or reject liability.

-We also provide clients with updated confirmation of their fees and costs prior to participation in a compulsory conference or mediation.
+We also provide clients with updated confirmation of their fees and costs before participation in a compulsory conference or mediation.

 Talk to our car accident lawyers about your insurance claim to find out more.